 - monoclonal gammopathies (plasma cell dyscrasias)

-The MRI appearance is variable:
+The MRI appearance of pathological bone marrow is variable:

 - abnormal distribution of what appears to be normal red marrow